Creating a sustainable future

 Seed banks provide security in unpredictable dryland climates.

 Terraces are steps dug into the slopes of river banks.
 They vastly reduce run-off and soil erosion by encouraging maximum water absorption into the land.
 This allows trees and crops to be grown near sand dams.
-Terraces can increase crop yields by as much as 20%.
+Terraces can increase crop yields by 20%.

 Mixed cropping is the planting of complementary crops together in the same field.
 Planting mutually beneficial crops together makes the most from limited water resources, balances soil nutrients, reduces weeds and pests, increases productivity and acts as an insurance against crop failure from extreme weather events, such as drought.